sealilymarron/DeckOfCardsCodeExample/README.txt

-Kayla Gould 7/6/2016 Coding Example for ShiftWise
+Kayla Gould 7/11/2016 Coding Example for ShiftWise

-This example is coded against MVC2 and .NET 4.0 because that's what my computer had on it.
-I wish I'd taken the time to download a newer version of MVC.
-MVC2 doesn't even let you use Razor and that's much easier to work with.
+This example is coded as a .NET 4.5.2 class library.

-The unit tests were done using NUnit (3.4.1.0) and run in VS2010 using ReSharper.
+The unit tests were done using NUnit (3.4.1.0) and run in VS2015 using NUnit3 Test Adapter extension.

 Notes:
 * "Ascending alphabetical order: clubs (lowest), followed by diamonds, hearts, and spades (highest).
 This ranking is used in the game of bridge." from https://en.wikipedia.org/wiki/High_card_by_suit